The Rockies’ Five Greatest Hitters

-At first glance, the California native appears constantly fidgety, and that’s because he was diagnosed at an early age with ADHD (Attention Deficit Hyperactivity Disorder).
+At first glance, the California native appeared constantly fidgety, and that’s because he was diagnosed at an early age with ADHD (Attention Deficit Hyperactivity Disorder).
 His medicine: Baseball.
-It’s a remedy that’s served him well on the ballfield.
+It’s a remedy that served him well on the ballfield.

-Since his 2013 debut, Arenado has quickly and arguably established himself as the game’s premier third baseman of his generation; in eight major league seasons, he has nabbed eight Gold Gloves with his remarkable display of defense.
-But his offensive game is equally impressive; after a relatively couple modest campaigns to start his career, Arenado exploded in 2015 with his first of two seasons collecting at least 40 homers and 130 RBIs; added a third 130-RBI campaign in 2017; and led the NL for a third time in home runs in 2018 with 38.
-He’s already achieved enough great moments with the bat to retire proud; he owns the Rockies’ record for the longest hitting streak (28 games, in 2014) and the most consecutive games with a home run (six, in 2015); in June 2017, he became the first major leaguer to complete a cycle by belting a walk-off, come-from-behind home run to win a game.
+From his 2013 debut, Arenado quickly and arguably established himself as the game’s premier third baseman of his generation; in all eight of his seasons with the Rockies, he nabbed eight Gold Gloves with a remarkable display of defense.
+But his offensive game was equally impressive; after a relatively couple modest campaigns to start his career, Arenado exploded in 2015 with his first of two seasons collecting at least 40 homers and 130 RBIs, adding a third 130-RBI campaign in 2017; in 2018, he led the NL for a third time in home runs with 38.
+If that wasn’t enough, Arenado set the Colorado record for the longest hitting streak (28 games, in 2014) and the most consecutive games with a home run (six, in 2015); in June 2017, he became the first major leaguer to complete a cycle by belting a walk-off, come-from-behind home run to win a game.

 Matt Holliday (2004-08)